lsgs/redcap-designate-form-display-logic/README.md

 ## Operation

-The module operates on the "Designate Instruments to My Events" page only.
-When enabled on a project, each designated event/form pair will be augmented with the Form Display Logic "eye-with-slach" icon.
+The module operates on the "Online Designer" instrument list and "Designate Instruments to My Events" pages only.
+When enabled on a project, each instrument or designated event/form pair will be augmented with the Form Display Logic "eye-with-slash" icon.

 The added icon provides the following behaviours:
 - Light grey colour indicates there are currently no FDL controls applicable to the event/form.